kadamshweta11/User-Management-Module-In-Mendix/README.md

-6.Validate the attributes Password and confirmPassword of AccountPasswordData.
+6. Validate the attributes Password and confirmPassword of AccountPasswordData.

-7.Retrive the acount object from the AccountPasswordData argument and then change password attribute of account object and assign it to user object and commit user object.
+7. Retrive the acount object from the AccountPasswordData argument and then change password attribute of account object and assign it to user object and commit user object.